mhx0035/getting-startted-Menghao-Xu/README.md

 # readme.md
 In this lab1, i finally finished 3 parts.

-The first one is calculating in Jupyter Notebook.
+In the first part i have masterd different kinds of calculations in Jupyter Notebook.
 I assigned the variables w, x, y, and z to the values (1, 11, 121, 1331), respectively and got all the final values:
 The value x+y is 132
 The sum of w and z is 1332